Back in 2003, there was this annoying chick who always danced in the front of my hip hop class at Crunch.

 In pen, on a yellow pad.

-With those tips, plus the ones I use from B-School — especially the Ideal Customer Avatar exercise you do in the first week of B-School — I’ve developed a creative outlet with a loyal, responsive audience (my blog) and a whole new side of my business (helping private clients with their copy).
+With those tips, plus the ones I use from B-School — especially the Ideal Customer Avatar exercise you do in the first week of B-School and, a little differently, at the start of Copy Cure — I’ve developed a creative outlet with a loyal, responsive audience (my blog and emails) and a whole new side of my business (helping private clients with their copy).